The nature of assembly bias - III. Observational properties: Peaks defined using discrete masses

+where $\Delta d$ = log($M/M_{h}$) for the discrete mass proxy (y-axis of Fig. \ref{comp_mass}) and $\Delta u$ = log($M/M_{h}$) for the underlying mass proxy (x-axis of Fig. \ref{comp_mass}).
+Their respective averages are $\overline{\Delta d}$ and $\overline{\Delta u}$.
+We obtain $C = 0.36$, which means that there is a medium strength in the correlation between both proxies of the peak height, at least with a lower halo mass limit $M_{h} = 10^{11.6} h^{-1}$ $M_{\odot}$.
+This strength in the correlation does not change if we include in the discrete proxy a scatter in the halo mass of the simulation similar to that found by Y07.

-We conclude that although our method to measure the total luminosity will not reproduce the luminosity function, the reason for this is only the use of discrete neighbours.
-If we were able to measure the distribution of mass around galaxies and turn it into luminosity, we would obtain a more physical luminosity function, as we did in the case of the mass.
-This result implies that the phenomena behind the assembly bias, namely, the truncation of mass infall in haloes of low mass embedded in high density regions, can be detected with the new proxy for peak height that can be applied to real galaxy surveys.
+We conclude that although our discrete proxy to measure the total mass will not reproduce the mass function, the reason for this is only the use of discrete neighbours.
+If we were able to measure the distribution of mass around central galaxies, we would obtain a more physical mass function (e.g. Paper I).
+This result implies that the phenomena behind the assembly bias, namely, the truncation of infall mass in haloes of low mass embedded in high density regions, can be detected with this discrete proxy for the peak height that can be applied to real galaxy surveys.